-Territorial intervention: This national project involved 19 middle schools of 18 cities: Eboli (SA), Naples, Parma, Rome, Genoa, La Spezia, Corio (TO), Turin, Vallesusa (TO), Martina Franca (TA), Sassari, Enna, Noto (SR), Ragusa, Florence, Grosseto, Cecina (LI), Vicenza.
+Location: The project has a national scope and involves 19 middle schools of 18 Italian cities: Eboli (SA), Naples, Parma, Rome, Genoa, La Spezia, Corio (TO), Turin, Vallesusa (TO), Martina Franca (TA), Sassari, Enna, Noto (SR), Ragusa, Florence, Grosseto, Cecina (LI), Vicenza.

 Participants: 1.000 students in 47 classes of 19 middle schools in Italy

-Financing: Ministry of Health, CVD Commission for the supervisory and control of doping and for health protection in sports activities.
+Funding body: Ministry of Health, CVD Commission for the supervisory and control of doping and for health protection in sports activities year 2009

-It 'a campaign of information and awareness on the issues of doping for young people with the aim to focus the attention on specific subjects (you might call "cultural assumptions of doping") such as the use and abuse of protein integrators and pharmacological additives even if not included among the banned substances for doping.
+It 'a campaign of information and awareness on the issues of doping for young people with the aim of focusing the attention on specific subjects (oneu might call "cultural assumptions of doping") such as the use and abuse of protein integrators and pharmacological additives even if not included among the banned substances for doping.
 In the age group of middle schools, supplements and pharmacological additives are in fact a nearest risk that already has kids as consumers in not negligible percentages.

 The relevance of the project is the innovative methodology choice which combines the use of the instrument of peer education with adult reference figures such as parents, teachers, coaches and experts.
 The experiment phase, though set as a formation/information campaign, and so flexible about the executive choices taken at local level, it has maintained strong elements of coherence and planning homogeneity, which enabled a comparison of the results and the communication products.
 This project was achieved by making the students protagonists: supported by their teachers and Uisp educators, the students became scientific editors and journalists looking for news in sports clubs, gyms and drugstores, interviewing athletes, coaches, nutritionists and doctors.
 The newspapers have been collected in a single publication that testifies the commitment of students in favour of a clean sport, of the respect of rules and against doping.